Darstib/blog/docs/note/other/ADS_problems.md

 > [!QUESTION]
 >
-> Suppose that the insertion operation of some data structure has a worst-case cost of Θ(n) and an amortized cost of O(logn).
+> Suppose that the insertion operation of some data structure has a worst-case cost of Θ(n) and an amortized cost of $O(\log n)$.
 Starting with the empty structure, if we perform m insertion operations consecutively, the total cost may be as large as Θ($m^2$).

 **F**